pallets-eco/flask-security/docs/customizing.rst

     app.config["SECURITY_MSG_INVALID_PASSWORD"] = ("Password no-worky", "error")

-Will change the default message in english.
+will change the default message in english.

 .. tip::
     The string messages themselves are a 'key' into the translation .po/.mo files.